Azor Matusiwa

-Azor Matusiwa (born 28 April 1998) is a Dutch professional footballer who plays as a defensive midfielder for Championship club Ipswich Town.
+Azor Melo Matusiwa (born 28 April 1998) is a Dutch professional footballer who plays as a defensive midfielder for club Ipswich Town.

 Matusiwa began his career at Ajax, playing for the youth division.
-He made one appearance for Ajax at the senior level during the 2017-18 season, in the final game of the season.
-For the his final season at Ajax, he was loaned out to De Graafschap, where he had twenty senior appearances.
+He made one appearance for Ajax at the senior level during the 2017–18 season, in the final game of the season.
+For his final season at Ajax, he was loaned out to De Graafschap, where he had twenty senior appearances.

 At the age of twenty-one, Matusiwa signed his first senior contract for Eredivisie side FC Groningen.
 After two seasons, he moved to Stade de Reims in the 2021–22, where he became a regular starter.
 In the January 2024 transfer window, he switched to fellow Ligue 1 side, Stade Rennais.
-Matusiwa established himself as a regular starter for Rennes during the 2023–24 and 2024-25 seasons, playing forty-five league and cup games.
+Matusiwa established himself as a regular starter for Rennes during the 2023–24 and 2024–25 seasons, playing forty-five league and cup games.
 He also featured in the Europa League, making two appearances for Rennes.

-At the start of the 2025-26 season, Matusiwa made a first-time move to England, signing a four year-deal with newly-relegated EFL Championship side Ipswich Town.
+At the start of the 2025-26 season, Matusiwa made a first-time move to England, signing a four year-deal with newly relegated EFL Championship side Ipswich Town.